Bitwise Operation in C#

 Thread ID 7 Completed

-Lock statement is not commented anymore, the output of this code is as follows: As we can see all threads can’t start at the same time (whatever it can do, accessing the file system, accessing shared variables with another thread).
-One thread is staring and it is finishing the task and after that next one is starting as seen in the output.
+The lock statement is not commented anymore, the output of this code is as follows: As we can see all threads can’t start at the same time (whatever it can do, accessing the file system, accessing shared variables with another thread).
+One thread is starting and it is finishing the task and after that next one is starting as seen in the output.

 Thread ID 4 Starting